PyOSP-devs/PyOSP/README.md

 python setup.py install
 ```

-you can verify installation by entering a python shell and typing:
+You can verify installation by entering a python shell and typing:

 ```python
 import pyosp
 print(pyosp.__version__)
 ```
-## Documentation
-Read the documentation at: https://pyosp.readthedocs.io/en/latest/index.html

 ## Example
-here is a simple example of using pyosp to perform swath analysis on a synthetic mountain case. the cross-width of mountain is around 90m, and only mountainous area possess non-zero elevations.
+Here is a simple example of using pyosp to perform swath analysis on a synthetic mountain case. the cross-width of mountain is around 90m, and only mountainous area possess non-zero elevations.

 <p><img alt="homo_case" src="https://i.imgur.com/nSFSqxo.png" height="200"/></p>

-original, elevation, slope and tpi based swath polygons.
+Original, elevation, slope and tpi based swath polygons.

 ```python
 import pyosp